tom-mi/iBrew/README.md

 ### Raspberry Pi Jessy (light)

-On tested on a clean Jessy light image (september 2016).
+Tested on a clean Jessy light image (september 2016).

+#### Install

 Write the image to the SD.
 Boot the Pi.
 SSH to the Pi!
 And use:

 ```
 cd ~